lilydjwg/fcitx.vim/README.md

 Keep and restore fcitx state for each buffer separately when leaving/re-entering insert mode.
 Like always typing English in normal mode, but Chinese in insert mode.

 Requires: fcitx 3.6 or later, 4.0 or later will be better.
+For fcitx5, switch to the `fcitx5` branch.

 Settings: environment variable `$FCITX_SOCKET` specifies a socket to connect instead of figuring out itself.
 This can be an abstract socket address starting with `@` from version 1.2.4 on.